DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 Firewall: Log Files: Live View<br>
-Great tool to investigate settings and behavior with it's filter and autorefresh on/off and up to 20k last entries
+Great tool to investigate settings and behavior with it's filter and autorefresh on/off and up to 20k last entries.<br>
+Must **enable logging** for a rule to be visible there.

 * checking out a specific firewall rule latest use<br>
   `label` `contains` `some string from the rules description`<br>